realtejaswi/web-scraper-notebooks/README.md

 - Cleans and formats `job_description`
 - Converts timestamps into `dd-mm-yyyy hh:mm` format
 - Exports clean structured job data as CSV
-- Does EDA on `Top 10 Companies`,  `Job Distribution by City`,  `Top 30 Most Frequent Words in Job Descriptions`, `Bi-gram and Tri-gram on Job Descriptions`
+- Does EDA on

----
+  -`Top 10 Companies`,  `Job Distribution by City`, -`Top 30 Most Frequent Words in Job Descriptions`, -`Bi-gram and Tri-gram on Job Descriptions`

 ## 🔹 Google Jobs (SerpAPI)